Anti-Inflammatory Diet Plan →

 • Onion Powder

-• Nutritional Yeast (BONUS flavor tip >> this yeast has a cheesy flavor)
+• Nutritional Yeast (Optional for cheesy flavor)

 All of the ingredients are gluten-free.
 And since they’re also grain-free, they’re Whole30 compliant as well as paleo-friendly.
-It’s a gluten free cracker recipe, but it is ALSO perfect for vegans and vegetarians.
+It’s a gluten-free cracker recipe, but it is ALSO perfect for vegans and vegetarians.
 And they’re also low in carbs for those watching their carbohydrate intake.

 Flax seeds offer tons of health benefits.
 They’re gluten-free, low in carbs, and full of omega-3 fatty acids.
 They’re great for your brain and your heart.
 They also have lots of energy to keep you going, and fiber and protein to keep you full.